luizbgomide/sovereign/rules.md

 **Improved Attack Bonus.** A Delver’s attack bonus improves according to their level and their chosen [class](/classes).

-**Gain Advancement Points.** A Delver who advances a level gains three advancement points they can spend on improving their skills or attributes.
-Experts and Partial Experts gain an extra bonus Advancement Point to spend (via [Quick Learner](/classes#class-ability-quick-learner)), giving them four points each time they advance.
+**Gain Advancement Points.** A Delver who advances a level gains three <strong id="advancement-point">Advancement Points</strong> they can spend on improving their [Skills](#skills) or [attributes](#Attributes).
+[Experts](/classes#expert) and [Partial Experts](/classes#partial-expert) gain an extra bonus Advancement Point to spend (via [Quick Learner](/classes#class-ability-quick-learner)), giving them four points each time they advance.

 The cost for improving a skill is listed below.
 Every skill level must be purchased in order; to gain level 1 in a skill you need to pay one point for level 0 and then two points for level 1.
 A Delver must be the requisite minimum level to increase a skill to certain levels.
-Less hardened adventurers simply don’t have the focus and real-life experience to higher degrees of mastery.
+Less hardened adventurers don’t have the focus and real-life experience to higher degrees of mastery.

 | Skill Level | Point Cost | Min Delver Level |
 | ----------- | ---------- | ---------------- |